ECS Class of 2019

 "They shall build houses and inhabit them; they shall plant vineyards and eat their fruit... for like the days of a tree shall the days of my people be, and my chosen shall long enjoy the work of their hands."
 Isaiah 65: 21-22

-To that end, our high school students are guided through the process of preparing for their matriculation to colleges and universities.
+To that end, ECS high school students are guided through the process of preparing for their matriculation to colleges and universities.
 This process includes standardized testing, the compiling of transcripts, resumes, and other records, and determining which institutions of higher learning best fit each student’s particular circumstances.

-Students can find information on this page and in the guidance office on a variety of colleges and universities, the application process, financial information, standardized test score improvement, and other aspects of transitioning from high school to college.
-Information may also be found on the College Prep Bulletin Board on the first floor of the Upper School building.
+Students can find information on this page and in the guidance office on a variety of colleges and universities, including the application process, financial information, standardized test score improvement, and other aspects of transitioning from high school to college.
+Information may also be found on the College Bulletin Board on the first floor of the Upper School building.

 Parents and students are encouraged to contact the school if you need any assistance in the application and preparation of your students for college.